AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 * It tests a unit of app functionality, [a single logical concept in the system](https://www.artofunittesting.com/definition-of-a-unit-test).
 * A unit test [Tests behaviors, not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s) - this blog post would be _incomplete_ without referencing "TDD, Where Did It All Go Wrong" by Ian Cooper.
 Who in turn quotes [Kent Beck](https://www.goodreads.com/book/show/387190.Test_Driven_Development).

-Consider the definition of unit tests, where "A test is not a unit test if: It talks to the database; It communicates across the network; It touches the file system" (from ["A Set of Unit Testing Rules", Michael Feathers, 2005](https://www.artima.com/weblogs/viewpost.jsp?thread=126923) )   - these decoupled tests _meet all of those criteria_.
+Consider the definition of unit tests, where "A test is not a unit test if: It talks to the database; It communicates across the network; It touches the file system" (from ["A Set of Unit Testing Rules", Michael Feathers, 2005](https://www.artima.com/weblogs/viewpost.jsp?thread=126923) )   - these decoupled tests _meet all of those criteria_ by [configuring the test host to replace such dependencies with fakes](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/TestApplicationFactory.cs#L15).

 Consider the other definition of unit tests, where they are small, fast, cheap, numerous, reliable, can be run frequently, can be run concurrently: these decoupled tests meet all of those criteria too.